cal-dortiz/UCB_W207_Applied-_Machine_Learning/Final_Project/README.md

 We also transformed our varaible of interest, SalePrice, into logarithmic form, which resulted in a more normally distributed variable.
 <img width="400" src="./Images/saleprice_logsp.png"/>

-Finally, we selected the 9 attributes that exhibited the strongest correlations with sales price as inputs into our models.
+Finally, we selected the 9 attributes that exhibited the strongest correlations with sales price as inputs into our regression models, and all the remaining attributes into our classification models.

 ## Model Construction